Harmonic functions on Tutte embeddings and linearized Monge-Amp\`ere equation: Convergence of discrete harmonic functions on as

-\end{lemma} \begin{proof} We can assume without loss of generality that $\dist(v_2,\partial\Omega)\geq C\delta$ for some $C>0$ big enough: the desired estimate in the other case follows from the monotonicity with respect to the domain.
+\end{lemma} \begin{proof} Without loss of generality, we can assume that $\dist(v_2,\partial\Omega)\geq C\delta$ for some $C>0$ big enough: the desired estimate in the other case follows from the monotonicity with respect to the domain.
 Below we use the symbol $O(\cdot)$ to denote an estimate with a constant that depends on the constants from property~\ref{prty:LIP} only.

-Let $X_t$ be the continuous time random walk on $\Gamma_\delta$ with jump rates from $v$ to $v_1$ proportional to $c_{vv_1}$ and parameterized such that $|X_t|^2 - t$ is a local martingale.
-Recall that (see~\eqref{eq:intro-mu-def} and the discussion above it)
+Let $X_t$ be the continuous time random walk on $\Gamma_\delta$ with jump rates from~$v$ to~$v'$ proportional to~$c_{vv'}$ and parameterized such that $|X_t|^2 - t$ is a local martingale.
+Recall that

-is an invariant (in the bulk) measure for $X_t$.
+is an invariant (in the bulk) measure for $X_t$; recall that we include $\mu_\delta(v)$ as the normalizing factor in the definition~\eqref{eq:def_of_Lldelta} of the discrete Laplacian.
 By Dynkin's formula we have